Confusion surrounding Amphitheater lawn chair policy

 GEDDES, N.Y.
-(WSYR-TV) — ‘Let’s take our chances and roll the dice,’ as the Chris Stapleton Song goes.
-That’s not what some of his fans are willing to do at his upcoming concert when it comes to the lawn chair policy at St. Joseph’s Health Amphitheater at Lakeview.
-At the big concerts, you can’t bring your own.
+(WSYR-TV) — ‘Let’s take our chances and roll the dice,’ as the Chris Stapleton song goes.
+That’s not what some of his fans are willing to do at his upcoming concert regarding the lawn chair policy at St. Joseph’s Health Amphitheater at Lakeview.
+At the big shows, you can’t bring your own.
 Instead, you have to rent one.

 Cynthia Mauldin has been to nearly 40 Amphitheater concerts and has always brought her own lawn chair, but for the upcoming Chris Stapleton concert, she was surprised to find out the policy had changed.
 If you want to sit, you’ve got to rent.